dtjohnso/wcbf/constitution.markdown

 ---
 layout: page
-title: Constitution
+title: Constitution and Statement of Faith
 ---

-## The Constitution and Statement of Faith of the Western Canada Baptist Fellowship

 <!-- ***(For a PDF version of our constitution, please click [here](/index.php/download_file/view/6/79/ "WCBF_Constitution.pdf").)*** -->

-### ARTICLE I. NAME
+## ARTICLE I (NAME)

 The name of this organization shall be the WESTERN CANADA BAPTIST FELLOWSHIP (hereafter WCBF).

-### ARTICLE II (PURPOSE)
+## ARTICLE II (PURPOSE)

-SECTION 1.
+### SECTION 1.

 The purpose shall be to provide fellowship among the Baptist churches, pastors and missionaries of western Canada that are in full agreement with the doctrinal statement set forth in ARTICLE II, SECTION 2, and to stimulate a common vision, a common enthusiasm and a common commitment among fellowshipping churches in the advancement of the common task of evangelistic and missionary endeavours.

 We believe that Scriptural fellowship encourages believers to live a holy life in submission to the Lord and Saviour Jesus Christ, that it promotes a godly forbearance of each other’s’ differences of conviction, and that it is marked by a desire to hold one another willingly accountable in love to live godly in Christ Jesus until He comes.
 It is the purpose of the WCBF to promote such fellowship.

 We believe that a limited organizational structure is needed to provide fellowship among Biblical, Baptistic, separatist local churches, to unite the testimony of our churches in these days of apostasy and departure from the clear teachings of the Scriptures, to protect our churches from the ecumenical movement and from possible future government action against “Isolationist” churches, and to oppose the spread of New Evangelicalism and Charismaticism while ensuring each local congregation of full liberty and autonomy.

-SECTION 2.
+### SECTION 2.

 We adopt the following Doctrinal Statement:

 1\.
 We believe that the Bible, sixty-six books in the Old and New Testaments, is without error in its original writing, that its author was God using Spirit-guided men, and that it is verbally and plenarily inspired, the only authority for faith and conduct.
 (Prov.
 30:5,6; John 17:17; II Peter 1:19-21; Acts 3:21; Heb.
 1:1-3; II Sam.
 23:2; I Cor.
 2:13,14; II Tim.
 3:15-16; Matt.
 5:18; II Peter 3:15-16; Acts 17:11; I John 4:1)